gremlin961/gcs-uploader/README.md

 To use this example code, clone the repo to your GCP cloud shell and update the 4 OS variables in the Dockerfile.
 To build the image, run the following command, replacing "PROJECT_ID" with name of your project.

 docker build -t gcr.io/$PROJECT_ID/uploader . && docker push gcr.io/$PROJECT_ID/uploader:latest

+Also run the following command to apply the needed CORS policy to your bucket, replacing $BUCKET_NAME with the name of the GCS bucket you will be uploading to:

+gsutil cors set cors.txt gs://$BUCKET_NAME